One-hit wonders of the 2000s

 Released on Wheatus' self-titled album, "Teenage Dirtbag" was an unlikely hit, having been recorded in the basement of frontman Brendan Brown's mother.
 The song rose to popularity at the beginning of the new millennium partly because it appeared in the 2000 film "Loser," starring Mena Suvari and Jason Biggs, who both appear in the song's music video.

-"Teenage Dirtbag" is one of the many songs of years past that has made a resurgence due to TikTok, having been used as the backdrop to videos of users showing their younger, teenage "dirtbag" selves versus now.
+"Teenage Dirtbag" is one of the many songs of years past that has made a resurgence due to TikTok.
+It has been used as the backdrop to videos of users showing their younger, teenage "dirtbag" selves versus now.
+Numerous popular artists continue to cite the song as a lifelong favorite, including Ed Sheeran, who invited Brown to perform "Teenage Dirtbag" with him at a July 2025 concert in Germany.

 'Who Let the Dogs Out' by Baha Men (2000)